 PhD in Architecture with an emphasis in Landscape Architecture

 Our PhD focuses on the opportunities afforded by interdisciplinary collaboration through the Stuckeman School of Architecture and Landscape Architecture.
-The curriculum is highly individualized: first, students must complete the requirements of the MSLA (or equivalent); then they undertake one year of required resident coursework, after which they complete dissertation research as required.
-This curriculum, like our other degree programs, benefits from potential alliance with award-winning faculty University-wide, and with the Hamer Center for Community Design, the Stuckeman Center for Design Computing, and the new Water x Design Collaborative, which showcases extensive departmental expertise in water-focused design and planning.
+The curriculum is highly individualized: students first must complete the requirements of the MSinLA (or equivalent); then they undertake one year of required resident coursework, after which they complete dissertation research as required.
+This curriculum benefits from potential alliance with award-winning faculty University-wide.
+Opportunities include our Hamer Center for Community Design, the Stuckeman Center for Design Computing, and the new E+D: Ecology plus Design, which merges ecology and design in ways that improve the ecological function of the designed world.
+Students may also pursue a dual degree with Human Dimensions of National Resources and the Environment (HDNRE).

 BLA Program – Initial BLA: LR Fall 2008/NR Fall 2014